MartaJaekel/Find-my-perfect-Plant/US1 - Plant List/UserStory1.md

 ## Tasks
 - [ ] create the feature branch "plant-list"
-- [ ] find an api to fetch the plants or create your own Data-Base of plants
+- [ ] create your own database with example plants
 - [ ] implement error handling logic to display an error message to the user if there is problems loading the plant data
-- [ ] create a component for the HTML structure(grid view)which renders:
+- [ ] create component for the HTML structure(grid view)which renders in Homepage:
 - [ ] name of the plant
 - [ ] image of the plant
-- [ ] create a function to randomize the grid view